chrisguest75/docker_examples/44_docker_scan/README.md

 # README
-Demonstrate some examples of using docker scan.
+Demonstrate some examples of using `docker scan`.

 TODO:
 1) use jq to aggregate